Evgeny Svechnikov: Playing career

 Following his sixth season within the Red Wings organization, after which he was still struggling to make a name for himself in the NHL, Svechnikov was not tendered a qualifying offer by the Red Wings, making him an unrestricted free agent.
 Unable to secure an NHL contract, Svechnikov on 20 August 2021 was signed to a one-year AHL contract with the Manitoba Moose, the primary affiliate to the Winnipeg Jets.
 After a successful training camp with the Jets, Svechnikov then signed a one-year NHL contract.

 After the Jets didn't send a qualifying offer to Svechnikov, Svechnikov as a free agent agreed to terms on a one-year, two-way, $750,000 contract with the San Jose Sharks on 4 September 2022.

+In August 2023, Svechnikov returned to his native Russia and signed a contract with his original development club, Ak Bars Kazan.
+In the 2023–24 season, Svechnikov was unable to produce offensively to the level expected with Ak Bars, notching 8 goals and 13 points through 31 regular season games.

+On 30 July 2024, Svechnikov left Ak Bars Kazan to sign a one-year contract with fellow KHL club, Torpedo Nizhny Novgorod.
+After a lone season with Novgorod, having posted 13 goals and 24 points through 57 regular season games in 2024–25, Svechnikov left to sign a one-year contract with Amur Khabarovsk on 2 July 2025.

 International play

 Svechnikov represented Russia at the 2013 World U-17 Hockey Challenge, where he recorded seven goals and one assist in six games, and won a silver medal.
 Svechnikov represented Russia at the 2016 World Junior Ice Hockey Championships, where he won a silver medal.